davpin/cf-SpringBootTrader/README.md

 TODO: document a walk through of this demo.
 This is a walkthough of the workshop above.
 - Deploying microservices to Cloud Foundry.
 - Creating and binding services to applications.
 ###2.
 Service discovery.
 TODO: document a walk through of this demo.
 ###3.
 Scalability
 TODO: document a walk through of this demo.
 - provide a load generator to mimic users.
 - scale instances.

-###3.
+###4.
 Configuration Management.
 TODO: document a walk through of this demo.
-###4.
+###5.
 Traceability across all services.
-TODO: document a walk through of this demo.
+TODO: document a walk through of this demo using Zipkin and Kibana.
-###5.
+###6.
 Continuous Integration/Continuous Delivery.
 TODO: document a walk through of this demo.
+###7.
+Operations Demo
+TODO: document how to operate/monitor several microservices, using Spring Boot Admin and ELK tile

 #Features